Biodynamic Massage Therapy

 The role of the gut

-Biodynamic massage is informed by the body’s own feedback, particularly through the digestive system.
-During the session we place a stethoscope on the belly.
-This offers additional information about the state of the nervous system and how the person is responding to the touch.
+Biodynamic massage pays close attention to the body’s own signals, especially through the digestive system.
+During a session, I may place a stethoscope on your belly.
+This helps me to understand how your nervous system is responding to touch.

-In the mid-20th century, a Norwegian physiotherapist and psychologist Gerda Boyesen observed that when emotional tension began to release, her clients’ digestive systems often became more active, producing soft gurgling sounds.
-Intrigued by this, she began using a stethoscope as a way to more closely follow the body’s responses during treatment.
+In the mid-20th century, Gerda Boyesen, a Norwegian physiotherapist and psychologist noticed something important.
+When people began to release emotional tension, their digestive system often became more active.
+She heard soft gurgling sounds during treatment.
+She saw these as signs that the body was processing stress.
+Intrigued by this, she began using a stethoscope as a way to more closely follow the body’s responses.
+This became an important part of biodynamic work, informing and guiding the therapist during treatment.

 This work is for you if you experience: